Best Savings Interest Rate: Marcus Online Savings

 Banks that offer the highest savings account rates often keep up with each other as rates increase, but only a few provide dedicated banking apps to manage your account.
-The CIT Premier High Yield Savings Account currently offers 1.55%—a figure nearly equal to the Dollar Savings Account below.
-In addition, CIT Bank offers a mobile app which you can use to check your savings balance and schedule transfers.
+The Discover Online Savings Account currently offers 1.75%—only slightly less than the Barclays Online Savings—while also providing easy access to transfers between accounts.